AliKelDev/Alikel-Linkgen/README.md

 ```
 src/
+├── App.jsx                 # Main application component
+├── main.jsx                # Application entry point
+├── assets/                 # Static assets like SVGs
 ├── components/
+│   ├── common/             # Shared UI components (e.g., RoleSelector)
-│   ├── features/
+│   ├── features/           # Feature-specific components
+│   │   ├── linkGenerator/  # Company search feature
-│   │   └── linkGenerator/     # Core link generation components
+│   │   └── nameGenerator/  # Person name search feature
+│   ├── AnimatedBackground.jsx # Main layout, includes header, sidebar logic
-│   └── common/               # Shared components
+│   └── exportDropdown.jsx  # Export functionality UI
 ├── contexts/
-│   └── RoleContext.jsx       # Role-based functionality management
+│   └── RoleContext.jsx     # Manages user role state
+├── pages/
+│   ├── HomePage.jsx        # Main dashboard page
+│   └── WelcomePage.jsx     # Landing/introduction page
 ├── utils/
-│   └── linkUtils/            # Link generation utilities by role
+│   ├── linkUtils/          # URL generation logic for company search by role
-└── pages/                    # Main application pages
+│   │   ├── sales.js
+│   │   ├── recruiter.js
+│   │   └── jobseeker.js
+│   └── nameSearchUtils.js  # URL generation logic for name search
+└── index.css               # Tailwind base styles and custom CSS
 ```

 ### Key Components

-- `BulkLinkGenerator.jsx`: Main link generation interface
+-   `BulkLinkGenerator.jsx`: Interface for company search.
+-   `BulkNameSearch.jsx`: Interface for person name search.
-- `GeneratedLinkCard.jsx`: Display for generated search links
+-   `GeneratedLinkCard.jsx`: Displays results for a single company search.
-- `DomainCheckerModal.jsx`: Domain validation tool
+-   `DomainCheckerModal.jsx`: Modal for validating company domains.
-- `AIChatAssistant.jsx`: Kei AI interface
+-   `AIChatAssistant.jsx`: Kei AI chat interface.
-- `AnimatedBackground.jsx`: UI wrapper with animations
+-   `BucketSelector.jsx`: Component for selecting and managing company size buckets.
+-   `RoleSelector.jsx`: Allows switching between Sales, Recruiter, Job Seeker roles.
+-   `AnimatedBackground.jsx`: Wraps the application, handles layout, sidebar, header, and manages the floating AI chat bubble/window.
+-   `HomePage.jsx`: Orchestrates the main dashboard view, including metrics and switching between company/name search.

+### Development Commands

+-   `npm run dev`: Start the local development server.
+-   `npm run build`: Create a production-ready build in the `dist/` folder.
+-   `npm run lint`: Run ESLint to check code quality.

 ### Adding New Features

 #### New Role Type

-1. Update `RoleContext.jsx` with a new role entry
+1. Add the new role key to `ROLES` and its configuration to `ROLE_CONFIGS` in `src/contexts/RoleContext.jsx`.
-2. Create role-specific link generators in `utils/linkUtils/`
+2. Create a corresponding link generation utility file in `src/utils/linkUtils/`.
-3. Update UI components to support the new role
+3. Update UI components (like `RoleSelector.jsx`, potentially `BulkLinkGenerator.jsx`) to recognize and handle the new role.
+4. Define the specific link types for the new role in `BulkLinkGenerator.jsx` (inside `ROLE_LINK_TYPES`).

-#### New Search Templates
+#### New Search Template (within an existing role)

-1. Add new template generators to `linkUtils/[role].js`
+1. Add a new link generation function (e.g., `generateNewTypeLink`) in the relevant role file within `src/utils/linkUtils/`.
-2. Update the UI components to display the new search types
+2. Update the `generateLinks` function in that same file to include the new type.
+3. Add the new link type and label to the `ROLE_LINK_TYPES` constant in `BulkLinkGenerator.jsx`.
+4. Ensure `GeneratedLinkCard.jsx` can display the new link type correctly (it should work automatically if the structure is consistent).
+5. Add a corresponding "Open All..." button in `BulkLinkGenerator.jsx`.

 ## Advanced Usage Tips

 ### Market Segmentation Research

-Use the bucket selector to identify companies within specific size ranges, then export your findings for market analysis.
+Use the **Company Bucket Selector** to estimate sizes for a list of companies, then export the results (which include the bucket classification) for market analysis or territory planning.

 ### Conference Preparation

-1. Input a list of companies attending an event
+1. Input companies attending an event into the **Bulk Link Generator**.
-2. Generate links for key roles you want to meet
+2. Generate links for key roles (e.g., Sales Leaders, Tech Leaders).
-3. Research and plan your networking strategy
-4. Have Kei prepare personalized talking points
+3. Use the **Domain Checker** to quickly find their main websites.
+4. Use **Kei AI Assistant** to get quick summaries or potential talking points for each company.

 ### Competitive Analysis

-1. Input your competitors
+1. Input competitors into the **Bulk Link Generator**.
-2. Use the domain checker to analyze their web presence
+2. Use the **Domain Checker** (especially the grid view) to analyze their web presence and branding consistency across TLDs.
-3. Use generated links to map their organizational structure
+3. Generate links for key departments (e.g., Sales, Engineering) to map their organizational structure.
-4. Ask Kei to compare approaches and identify opportunities
+4. Ask **Kei** to compare their likely strategies or tech stacks based on available information.

 ## What's Next

 Planned improvements include:

-- Role-specific AI assistants
+-   Ability for Kei to remember user-specific information across sessions (like preferred prompts, user's role, company, etc.) similar to profile creation.
+-   Exploring more advanced AI capabilities for Kei, potentially analysis of broader market trends or more specific profile analysis (maybe image analysis via Moondream if feasible).
-- Additional search templates
+-   Adding more specific search templates based on user needs.
-- Agentic funcitons for Kei
+-   Potentially exploring more agentic functions for Kei to perform multi-step tasks.

 ## License